Our mission

 One of the greatest advantages of working with cardboard is a fact that you can modify it any way you want.
 Use our designs to jumpstart your students creativity and encourage them to find their own way.
 Engineering type students can work on mechanical problems, storytellers can personalise their robots appearance with any crafty material.

-Why cardboard?
+Why Cardboard?

 Why BBC Micro:Bit?